php-collective/toml/docs/reference/comparison.md

 - AST access
 - collected parse errors for tooling workflows
 - normalized encoding by default
-- source-aware encoding as explicit opt-in
+- source-aware and format-preserving encoding as explicit opt-in

 It is not positioned as a full TOML formatter.
 In `DocumentFormattingMode::SourceAware`, the encoder aims for minimal diffs where the AST preserves enough local formatting evidence.